ISA-IPA/ISA-IPA-2020-05-03-IS02PT-GRP1-Pepper-Temperature_Checks_for_SMEs/README.md

 ### [ 1 ] To run the system in windows or iss-vm

+> Prerequisites to run python codes:

+> 1. Python3 and Anaconda are need to be installed with an env named “ml1P13”.

+> 2. requirements.txt includes all the dependencies for this project.

+> 3. In the executable folder, all the files are needed during python code runtime.

 > Prerequisites to run ipa-web

 > 1. Need java8/JRE8 to be installed.